MCP Tools for Design Systems: Practical Workflows for React Teams

 Which AI tools can use the Fragments MCP server?

-Any tool that supports MCP configuration, including Claude Code and Cursor.
+Any tool that supports remote HTTP MCP configuration, including Claude Code and Cursor.
 The MCP page includes example configs.

-What if I need browser-native AI instead of a local MCP server?
+What if I need browser-native AI instead of hosted MCP?

 Use WebMCP.
 It registers tools in the browser via navigator.modelContext for browser-based AI workflows.